How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 About the Authors

-Ian Macaulay is a tropical permaculture designer and educator specializing in food forests, regenerative homesteads, and tropical agroforestry.
+Ian Macaulay is a tropical permaculture designer and educator with more than fifteen years of experience designing food forests, regenerative homesteads, and climate-specific food systems in the humid tropics.

-Ana Gaspar A. is a Costa Rican lawyer and sustainability advocate focused on bioregional food sovereignty and ecological law.
+Ana Gaspar A. is a Costa Rican human rights lawyer and sustainability advocate working at the intersection of food sovereignty, bioregional organization, and eco-legality.

-Together, they founded Finca Tierra Education Center, where they live off the grid, teach internationally certified Permaculture Design Courses, and develop replicable models for self-sufficient living in the tropics.
+Together, they founded Finca Tierra Education Center, where they live off-grid in Costa Rica’s Caribbean lowlands and develop replicable models for self-sufficient tropical living.